CNA-Tech/PKS-Ninja/LabGuides/PksInstallPhase1-IN3138/readme.md

 </details>
 <br/>

 1.12 On the `Edit Settings` menu for the opsman vm, set `Network Adapter 1` to `ls-pks-mgmt` If you don't see this network, that means NSX-T hasn't been installed as required.
-Please jump to Lab9 and install NSX-T.
+Please jump to [NSX-T Pipeline Install](/LabGuides/NsxtPipelineInstall-IN7016/) and install NSX-T first.

 <details><summary>Screenshot 1.12</summary>
 <img src="Images/2018-10-21-19-39-17.png">